Firefighter Dies Of Illness While Assigned To Dixie Fire

 (CBS13) – A firefighter has died while assigned to the Dixie Fire.

-The firefighter, who was working for the Lassen National Forest, did not die as a result of the fire, rather because of an illness, according to a U.S. National Forest Service spokesperson.READ MORE: Fast-Growing Vegetation Fire Under Foresthill Bridge Near Auburn Sparks Evacuations
+The firefighter, who was working for the Lassen National Forest, did not die as a result of the fire, rather because of an illness, according to a U.S. National Forest Service spokesperson.READ MORE: Dixie Fire Crosses More Than 900K Acres Burned; Containment At 57%

 The firefighter, who not been identified, died on Sept.
 2, Cal Fire reported.